What to think of when following content marketing trends.

 Live video made it big in 2016, and it’s expected to continue to grow.
 If you use Facebook, then you’ve certainly seen live videos from news organizations, celebrities, and companies in many industries.
 Companies who fail to embrace live video may end up losing ground to their competitors.

 When using live video, remember that not every topic or situation lends itself to being covered live.
 Some things to true include live Q & A sessions, product demonstrations, live events, and behind-the-scenes tours.
 Ask yourself what your target audience wants to see, and then figure out a way to deliver it using live video.
+It’s different if you are targeting teens.

 Trends in Content#5: Micro-Influencers